 The historic site consists of five granaries constructed into the Cedar Mesa sandstone.

-The hike through the canyon takes hikers back into the time when the Anasazi lived 800 years ago.
+The hike through the canyon takes hikers back to when the Anasazi lived 800 years ago.

 House of Fire is at the South Fork of Mule Canyon.

 - 25 Australian Landmarks

 - 20 African Landmarks

 Hovenweep Castle has two D-shaped towers and thick stone walls sitting on a rim near the canyon’s head.

 Although Archeologists named it a ‘castle’, no royalty lived here; farmers might have used it as a spiritual centre or dwelling.